TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPOptionCode.md

 # Get-B1DHCPOptionCode

 ## SYNOPSIS
-Retrieves a list of DHCP option codes from BloxOneDDI
+Retrieves a list of DHCP option codes from Universal DDI

 ## SYNTAX